Natural hair loss

 remedies are something experts at The Belgravia Centre

 are frequently asked about, especially whether there are any DIY hair growth treatments that can be made at home.

-Whilst there are many recipes for cosmetic hair care treatments, such as conditioners, rinses and hair masks, there are not yet any clinically proven natural hair loss treatments.
+Whilst there are many recipes for cosmetic hair care treatments, such as conditioners, rinses and hair masks, there are not yet any clinically proven natural hair loss treatments

 Belgravia specialists also advise caution when using any 'natural remedies'.
 Despite sounding fairly innocuous, some of these products and homemade hair treatments can be incredibly harmful to the scalp - and may even worsen hair thinning.
 Others, such as argan oil

 Unpleasant to fatal side effects of 'natural' hair loss remedies

 as they are concerned about potential side effects.
 What is important to understand, however, is that 'natural' products and ingredients can have very real side effects, ranging from unpleasant to fatal.